Rotating Kite With Airfoil Drum

 Quite a few individuals today still experiment with variations on the theme.
 Some of the more ambitious projects end up drawing attention at large kite festivals, as they flicker away in smooth fresh breezes off the ocean.
 Can't say I've ever seen one myself though!

-There's at least one kite company that sells modern versions of kind of kite, such as the Prism Flip Rotor Kite.
+There's at least one kite company that sells modern versions of that kind of kite.

 Thanks for the nice comments about my site, by the way!